UPDATE: This offer has expired.

 While both cards have many benefits, both offer a discount/rebate when using your points to redeem for a free night.
 Fortunately, if you are a cardmember of both cards, you can stack the savings and really come out ahead for all IHG point reservations.

-- Key Link: IHG Rewards Club Premier Credit Card — Earn 140,000 IHG points after spending $3,000 on the card within the first three months.
-This is the highest offer we’ve seen yet and set to expire on Jan.
-13, 2021.
+- Key Link: IHG Rewards Club Premier Credit Card — Earn 125,000 IHG points plus a reward night certificate after spending $3,000 on the card within the first three months.

 IHG Premier Credit Card: 4th Night Free